-Accounts Receivable
+Accounts Receivable, Net

 Accounts receivable are recorded net of customer allowances for chargebacks and allowance for doubtful accounts.
 Allowance for chargebacks is based on contractual terms.
 The Company estimates the allowance for doubtful accounts based on existing contractual payment terms, actual payment patterns of its customers and individual customer circumstances.
-As of March 31, 2022 and December 31, 2021, no allowance for doubtful accounts was recorded.
+As of June 30, 2022, \$0.1 million of customer allowances for chargebacks was recorded.
+No allowances were recorded as of December 31, 2021.